 The city truly comes alive at night, especially on Fridays and Saturdays when the bars and clubs are filled with beautiful local women looking to party until the early morning hours.

 Prices still remain low meaning that a night out on the town does not necessarily mean you have to go broke.
 The most popular local nightlife venues are located in the Old Town, within walking distance of each other.
-This means there is no problem with hitting up multiple during a single night at your Bratislava stag do.
+This means there is no problem with hitting up multiple during a single night.

 If you are looking for cheap alcohol and a young crowd check out Obchodná street which has many bars that will get you in the right mood.
 As for clubs head to The Club, Channels, Great or Trafo for a wild night of dancing.